These policies relate specifically to the Division of Student Life. In some cases, links to more complete university policies are provided as well.

 Participation of students in hazing activities is prohibited.
 “Hazing” means any intentional or reckless act, on or off university property, by one student acting alone or with others, which is directed against any other student and endangers the mental, physical, or emotional health or safety of that student, or which induces or coerces a student to endanger their mental, physical, or emotional health or safety, and includes treatment of a violent, abusive, shameful, insulting, or humiliating nature.
 Such action is prohibited when connected with initiation into or affiliation with an organization and does not include participation in customary athletic events or similar competition.
 A student committing an act of hazing is subject to disciplinary action in accordance with the Standards of Conduct.

-Arrests of students on campus may be made by police officers.
-Violations of the law, including alleged thefts in the University Bookstore and alleged thefts, assaults, or use of drugs in university housing have led to arrests by police officers or referral by appropriate administrators for arrest.
-The dean of students or his/her designee is notified of the arrest and prepares on-campus charges when appropriate.
+Arrests of students on campus may be made by police officers for violations of the law.
+The Vice Chancellor for Student Life or their designee is notified of the arrest and prepares on-campus charges when appropriate.
 The student who may have violated a criminal law and a university Standard of Conduct is subject to rulings by both jurisdictions.

-A student arrested in the course of an infraction of the law will be informed of his/her rights, which are:
+A student arrested in the course of an infraction of the law will be informed of their rights, which are:

-Any statement he/she makes may be used against him/her in further disciplinary or legal proceedings;
+Any statement the student makes may be used against them in further disciplinary or legal proceedings;

 Counsel will be provided before questioning if the student cannot afford to hire counsel.

-Before interrogating a student, the police must obtain a written waiver from the student stating that he/she understands his/her rights but wishes to answer questions without the assistance of counsel.
+Before interrogating a student, the police must obtain a written waiver from the student stating that they understand their rights but wish to answer questions without the assistance of counsel.
 No form of intimidation or harassment will be used by university police to obtain the waiver or to coerce an admission of guilt.
-If he/she waives his/her right to have counsel, the student may still stop answering questions or request an attorney at any time.
-A student will not be deprived of his/her liberty without arrest.
+If the student waives their right to have counsel, the student may still stop answering questions or request an attorney at any time.
+A student will not be deprived of their liberty without arrest.

 Campus Emergency Notification